bernhardAxonIvy/doc/README.md

 ## Guidelines

 1. **Prevent big files**.
-If you use includes the included file should start with underscore.
+If you use includes, the name of the included file should start with underscore.
 2. **No binary files**.
 Use another repository for binary files.